overreactjs/beep-boop/README.md

 Open `http://localhost:5173` in a browser.

-## Build (Electron)

-To build the game ready for an Electron (macOS and Windows) build, run one of the following commands:
+## Run in electron

+Build and run the game in the electron dev environment.

 ```
 # full game
-npm run electron:sync:full
+npm run electron:dev:full

 # demo
-npm run electron:sync:demo
+npm run electron:dev:demo
 ```

-Next, inside of the `electron` directory:
+## Production build and package

+To build and package the game as native macOS and Windows apps:

 ```
+# full game
+npm run electron:pack:full

+# demo
-npm run pack:all
+npm run electron:pack:demo
 ```

-This will package up the current build (either the demo or the full game) as macOS and Windows binaries.